advancedresearch/sync/list-of-cosync-sync.md

 - Bees are cosynchronizable to the bee queen
 - Bees are synchronizable to flowers

+### Temples, Pilgrims and Offerings

+- Pilgrims are cosynchronizable to temples
+- Pilgrims are synchronizable to offerings

 ### Multiplication, Primes and Natural Numbers

 - Primes are cosynchronizable to multiplication